 The circle structure provides an opportunity for the teens to learn from multiple adults and to integrate the best and most relevant parts that they can from each mentor.

 All mentors have been subjected to state and national criminal background checks and an extensive in-take and assessment process.
-Anyone can become an official mentor with our daylong mentor training and a background check.
+Anyone can become an official mentor with our MFT mentor training and a background check.
 To become a lead mentor at least two trainings are needed.
-There are also opportunities to support official mentors before getting trained.